 Three months later, a local boy was dragged into the water, too quickly for his father, who was standing nearby, to intervene.
 Again, no remains were found despite an extensive search.
 The final attack didn’t take place until nine years later, in 2007, when an 18-year old Nepali man was dragged underwater and disappeared close to the same stretch of river.
 This time, witnesses had a brief glimpse of the attacker, describing it as resembling an ‘elongated pig’.

-The most obvious answer was that a crocodile was responsible, particularly given that India is home to three distinct species, two with known form for attacking people.
+The most obvious answer was that a crocodile was responsible, particularly given that India is home to three distinct species, two of which have been known to attack people on occasion.
 However, saltwater crocodiles were not known to venture so far inland, while the cold water of the northern Kali river did not provide a suitable habitat for India’s other known maneater, the mugger crocodile.
-The third species, gharials, while large are unable to tackle larger prey, including humans, due to their unusual jaw structure, highly specialised for catching their primary food source of fish.
+The third species, the gharial, are unable to tackle larger prey, including humans, due to their unusual jaw structure, highly specialised for catching fish.
 A bull shark was also briefly considered as a possible suspect, but there were no reports of sightings in that stretch of the Kali River.

 Feature Image: Jeremy Wade and two local guides pose with a 74kg Goonch Catfish.
 Image: Animal Planet